ChiaShengTu/Data_Mining/Exercise 2/Chia-Sheng-Tu---PS2.md

 ## Problem 1: Saratoga House Prices

-The linear model outperformed the medium linear model by: Price = lotSize + age + land value + living area + bedroom + bathroom + room + heating + waterfront + new building + central air, which was found using stepwise regression.
+The linear model which outperformed the medium linear model is: price = lotSize + age + landValue + livingArea + bedrooms + bathrooms + rooms +
+heating + waterfront + newConstruction + centralAir (by using Stepwise regression)

-Using the cross-validated RMSE, we found that the RMSE for the linear medium model was 69966, while the RMSE for the linear model we selected was 63280.
-The RMSE for the KNN model was 69919, which was selected by repeated cross-validation and then modded to the test set.
-This means that the linear model we chose was the best model for predicting the market value of Saratoga homes.
-For the tax authorities, it is clear that there are important factors in determining the value of a property compared to the medium model: the value of the land, the waterfront property, and finally whether the house is new construction.
+By using a cross validated RMSE, the linear medium model had a RMSE of 68077.25 and our chosen linear model had a RMSE of 63437.27.
+The KNN model had a RMSE of 66280.28 which was selected using repeated cross validation and then refitted to the testing set.
+Our chosen linear model is the best at predicting market values for properties in Saratoga (do better at achieving lower out-of-sample mean-squared error).
+For a taxing authority, it’s clear that there are some important factors in determining property value compared to the medium model: Land Value, Waterfront Property and whether a house is a new construction.

 ## Problem 2: Classification and retrospective sampling